The ASUS VZ27AQ is an overall decent 27″ 1440p IPS monitor, but there are much better alternatives available for the money.

-It can place three tests including Snellen Chart, Amsler Grid, and Astigmatism on the screen, and while they won’t get you out of visiting your eye doctor, it’s an interesting addition.
+It can place three tests including Snellen Chart, Amsler Grid, and Astigmatism on the screen, and while they won’t get you out of visiting your eye doctor, it’s an refreshing addition.

-The screen is flicker-free and has a low-blue light filter; these two features prevent eye fatigue and headaches caused by prolonged use of the monitor.
+The screen is flicker-free and has a low-blue light filter; these two characteristics prevent eye fatigue and headaches caused by prolonged use of the monitor.

 Design & Connectivity

 The ASUS VZ27AQ has a very slim (7mm at the thinnest point) design with ultra-narrow bezels.
 Unfortunately, it’s tilt-only and it’s not VESA mount compatible.
 The screen has a 3H matte anti-glare coating which eliminates reflections.

 Connectivity options include HDMI 1.4 (max 60Hz at 2560×1440), DisplayPort 1.2a (FreeSync, and up to 75Hz at 1440p), VGA (max 60Hz at 1920×1080), a headphones jack, and two 2W integrated speakers.